-The Canadian Breast Cancer Foundation has developed this section of the website for women and men who wish to learn more about how to reduce their personal risk of developing breast cancer.
-This information is also for people who’ve been diagnosed with breast cancer and wish to lead a healthy life and try to reduce their risk of recurrence.
+Canadian Breast Cancer Foundation has developed this section of the website for women and men who wish to learn more about their breast cancer risk and ways to reduce their personal risk of developing the disease.
+This information is also for people who’ve been diagnosed with breast cancer and wish to lead a healthy life and try to reduce their risk of recurrenceRecurrence:

-The content has been compiled from a variety of current and evidence-based sources.
+The content has been compiled from a variety of current and evidence-based sources and reviewed by subject matter experts, including scientists and clinicians, for accuracy.
 It provides comprehensive overviews of a wide range of breast health topics, as well as links to resources for more information and support.
 Content will be updated on a regular basis as new information becomes available.

 Explore this section to learn more about: